 Average Net Price

 Originally founded as the Academy of Advertising Art, the Academy of Art University is located in San Francisco, California.
 The institution focuses on professional studies, preparing students for careers in art and design.
 The admissions process is friendly toward those who haven’t necessarily developed their strengths in these fields yet.

 In this program, you’ll learn everything you need to know about the field of animation from professionals with many years worth of experience in the industry.
 The program itself has been named on countless rankings in recent years for its outstanding quality.

 According to their website, this is the only Animation and VFX school in higher education to teach students in a real-world production environment (StudioX).
 What’s more, past students have won awards including Student Academy Awards.
 Undergraduate tuition costs around $1,011 per unit.
 You can expect to pay a total of around $26,399 in tuition in your first academic year.
-Fees include a $50 application fee, $50 registration fee, and $95 enrollment fee.
-More information on other fees and materials and supplies can be found here.
+Fees include a $50 application fee, a $50 registration fee, and a $95 enrollment fee.
+More information on other fees, materials and supplies can be found here.